The Forestry Act

 Article 32

-To protect the forest, forest police may be instituted; where forest police are not instituted, the local police shall assume the duties of forest police.
+To protect the forest, a forest police force may be established; where a forest police force is not established, the local police shall assume the duties of forest police.

 The administrations and district heads of villages (towns, cities) are responsible for assisting in forest protection.